OsbornePro/EncrypIT/README.md

 The "__Status Information__" section of the application will display the following information to you as well.
 Your EFS certificate was saved to C:\\Users\\your username\\efs-backup.pfx.
 This was done to prevent accidental upload to a OneDrive cloud ensuring the EFS certificate stays on the local device.
 #### AUTO GENERATED PASSWORD THAT PROTECTS THE PRIVATE KEY
-A random 20 character password was set containing numbers, uppercase letters, and lowercase letters.
+A random 20 character password was set containing numbers, uppercase letters, and lowercase letters. <br>
 The password value is automatically copied directly to your clipboard.
 Be sure to save the password to a Password Manager to ensure it does not become lost. <br>
 <br>
 __NOTE:__ This application discovers the EFS certificate used based on first searching for a template with the name "Basic EFS" in the user's certificate store.
 If no certificate is found, it next looks for a "Key Usage" value of 32 in the users local certificate store.
-If you wish to define a different certificate template name to search for, modify __line 97__'s "__certTemplateName variable__" in the file "__Form1.cs__".
+If you wish to define a different certificate template name to search for, modify __line 97__'s "__certTemplateName variable__" in the file "__Form1.cs__". <br>

 ![EncrypIT](https://github.com/OsbornePro/EncrypIT/raw/main/EncrypIT/EncrypIT.png)